evtn/rgx/README.md

 #### `pattern.lookbehind(other: RegexPattern) -> Concat`

-Use this to indicate that given pattern occurs after some another pattern (lookahead).
+Use this to indicate that given pattern occurs after some another pattern (lookbehind).

 In other words, `x.lookbehind(y)` matches a pattern `x` only if there is `y` before it